Politics of Chongqing

 The politics of Chongqing is structured in a dual party-government system like all other governing institutions in the People's Republic of China (PRC).

-The Mayor of Chongqing is the highest-ranking official in the People's Government of Chongqing.
+The mayor of Chongqing is the highest-ranking official in the People's Government of Chongqing.
 As since 1997 Chongqing has been a centrally administered municipality, the mayor occupies the same level in the order of precedence as provincial governors.
 However, in the city's dual party-government governing system, the mayor has less power than the Chongqing Chinese Communist Party Municipal Committee Secretary, colloquially termed the "Chongqing CCP Party Chief".

-Since 1997, the Chongqing Municipal Government has governed Chongqing.
-Chongqing was previously also governed by a Municipal Government between 1939 and 1954, but in 1929-1939 and 1954-1997, when Chongqing was a sub-provincial city rather than a centrally administered municipality, it was governed by the Chongqing City Government.
+Since 1997, the Chongqing Municipal People's Congress has governed Chongqing.
+Chongqing was previously also governed by a municipal government between 1939 and 1954, but in 1929–1939 and 1954–1997, when Chongqing was a sub-provincial city rather than a centrally administered municipality, it was governed by the Chongqing City Government.